 I really do believe that it is so important to keep promoting reading at home.
 This includes both listening to your child read and reading to them.
 Some parents say that they don’t have time and this is fine, I’m not here to preach to you on how to parent your children.
 However, if you can find 5 minutes to spend with your child – in the car before school, before bed, anywhere! – then this is better than not reading with them at all.
 Even if it’s not daily, at least the children can see how much you value reading.

 Another way that reading helps writing is by developing a child’s creativity and imagination.
 The more stories the child hears, the more vast their imagination.
 We assume that all children have an imagination as they are after all “just children” but their imagination grows from their experiences.
-No child is going to think up a magical land without actually being exposed to this sort of setting (obviously I don’t mean they actually visit one…that would be worrying!).
+No child is going to think up a magical land without actually being exposed to this sort of setting.
 The more settings a child is exposed to, the better.

 Once your child is a confident reader, it doesn’t stop there.
 Many parents get confused when you share their child’s reading level and it is not as expected.
 Their child reads difficult books fluently so what’s the problem?
 A key part of your child’s reading level is comprehension.
 It is all well and good your child being able to read tricky words but do they actually understand what they’re reading?
 I can never stress enough to parents to ask their children questions.
 Or, what I find even more fun, let the child ask you the questions as they will need to know the answer so it’s just as effective!
 Can they use inference and deduction?